 The abuse of Aboriginal prisoners with disabilities in Australian jails is confronting, and ongoing.
-In the final piece in this special 5-part series for New Matilda, Michael Brull makes the case for urgent action.
-Click on the numbers to read each of the other stories in the series – 1, 2, 3 and 4.
+In the final edition of a special five-part series for New Matilda, Michael Brull explores the shocking revelations uncovered in a landmark report written by Human Rights Watch.
+Click on the links to read the other stories in the series – Part 1, Part 2, Part 3 and Part 4.

 Lack of medical care

 HRW observed: “All prisoners face delayed or inadequate access to health care due to overcrowding.
 Prisoners with disabilities, however, face particular barriers accessing specialized services due to lack of proper diagnoses, long waiting lists, negative staff attitudes, and lack of resources.”
 “Impossibly large caseloads” prevent mental health professionals from providing appropriate care for prisoners, who often have complex needs.
 Furthermore, “Mental health staff often fail to discuss with prisoners the nature, purpose, risks, and benefits of different types of treatment so that the prisoner is not in a position to make informed decisions on whether or not to consent to the treatment.
 The effectiveness of their work is also often impeded by antagonistic relations between prisoners and prison staff.”

 The difficulties begin with the admission process.
 When prisoners are taken into prison, “staff do not have the time, training, or tools to effectively identify people with disabilities and their support needs.
 Both the Western Australia and Queensland Departments of Corrective Services said staff receive initial training on disability and mental health, but there is no specific refresher or on-going training required or provided”.